bopes/connect_4/README.md

 ### MVP

-- A user can see a board
+- A user can see a board (DONE)
-- A user can see a styled board
+- A user can see a styled board (DONE)
-- A user can place a piece into a column
+- A user can place a piece into a column (DONE)
-- Users place alternating black and red pieces on the board
+- Users place alternating black and red pieces on the board (DONE)
-- Users can't place a piece in a filled column
+- Users can't place a piece in a filled column (DONE)
-- A user can see an animation when they place a piece
+- A user can see an animation when they place a piece (DONE)
 - Users are notified when they win the game (only vertical and horizontal win cases)
-- Users can play against each other in the same browser
+- Users can play against each other in the same browser (DONE)

 ### Stretch
 - Users have the option to play against the computer